sevagh/k-ary-tree/README.md

 }
 ```

+### Generics

-I experimented with genny to generate a copy of k-ary-tree with `uint32` keys in an experimental branch of [quadtree-compression](https://github.com/sevagh/quadtree-compression/tree/k-ary-tree-experiment) project with OK (but not great) results.
+Months ago, I experimented with genny to generate a copy of k-ary-tree with `uint32` keys in an experimental branch of [quadtree-compression](https://github.com/sevagh/quadtree-compression/tree/k-ary-tree-experiment) project with OK (but not great) results.
 The sibling linked-list implementation incurs some CPU costs.

+On 2020/06/22, I experimented with the [new generics proposal](https://go.googlesource.com/proposal/+/master/design/go2draft-generics-overview.md) ([overview](https://blog.golang.org/generics-next-step), [go2go README](https://go.googlesource.com/go/+/refs/heads/dev.go2go/README.go2go.md)).
+The resulting code is [here](./k-ary-tree_generics.go2).
+I again attempted to use it in a real project, [quadtree-compression](https://github.com/sevagh/quadtree-compression/tree/generics-experiment), but go2go takes too long (30+ min with no output).
+Presumably the `go2go` tool isn't ready to compile code with significant dependencies yet.

 ### Sibling list operations